kamil-szabla/OC-Project-6/README.md

 Navigate to './backend' folder.

-Run `nodemon server`.
+Run `nodemon server` in the terminal.
 This will run the server and will connect with MongoDB Atlas.